tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-4.md

 ![Screenshot](_images/circle-blast-40.jpg)

 One weird thing is a little "boost" the circles get when they wrap.
-TO get rid of that, do comment out the 2 extraneous "moves" in `gameLoop()`:
+To get rid of that, comment out the 2 extraneous "moves" in `gameLoop()`:

 ![Screenshot](_images/circle-blast-41.jpg)